jhalliday/mashona/logwriting/README.md

 Despite the minimal API, the abstraction still requires some care to use correctly.
 Most essential, the starting location in memory must be correctly aligned to the underlying hardware.

-For performance and simplicity, the implementation relies on 8 byte aligned writes being persisence atomic.
-When calculating where to put these, it further assumes that the base of the provided buffer is aligned.
+For performance and simplicity, the implementation relies on 8 byte aligned writes being persistence atomic.
+This guarantee, provided by the hardware, is less powerful than the block-level persistence offered by kernel-mediated file systems writes.

+When calculating where to put data, the log further assumes that the base of the provided buffer is aligned.
 Writes to pmem are persistence atomic only at the hardware instruction level - putLong as single 8 byte write instruction is fine, two 4 byte writes are not.
 MappedByteBuffer's internal implementation will do the right thing and execute aligned writes as a single instruction, so that just leaves the problem of ensuring the buffer is aligned.